 Click the image for more details.

 Learn how Kylie cites articles found in Trove.
 Did you know that Trove had a number of citations types you can copy from rather than waste time writing them up yourself?

 National Library of Ireland announced its partnership with the Google Cultural Institute’s 1916 virtual tour ‘Dublin Rising 1916-2016’, as part of the Ireland 2016 centenary programme.
 Found via Helen V Smith’s blog.

-Make sure you are following the Genealogy Sunshine Coast FaceBook page to read about upcoming event.
+Make sure you are following the Genealogy Sunshine Coast FaceBook page to read about the upcoming event.

 It’s #trovetuesday and many Aussie family history bloggers feature their finds in Trove on Pinterest.
 Check out the new items and click through to read blog posts or see larger image views.
 If you have any Trove finds to share on Tuesdays feel free to ask to join the Pinterest Board.
 Instructions on Pinterest.

 If you too would like to share family history you have found on Trove you can request to join the #TroveTuesday Pinterest Board.
 Instruction to the left and click the image to go to Pinterest.

 Also, see the Aussie Gene-Bloggers Board for more shared PINS by Aussie Gene-Bloggers.

 While it might be back to school soon however if you have a day with your grand kids here are 10 fun family history activities (Update: No longer available Aug 2022) from 2013 to give you some ideas for activities.
 Found via Jill Ball and her The Australian Genealogists Daily.
 Subscribe if you want daily Geni-News.